MohamedElmdary/front-end-cat-test/README.md

 ```

 2. All your code should be written in react.js.
-3. Pass as much test cases as you can it's ok if u couldn't reac the last target.
+3. Pass as much test cases as you can it's ok if u couldn't reach the target.

 ---